Gauḍa (city): Sena kingdom

 Gauda became known as Lakhnauti during the Sena dynasty.
 The name was in honour of the Sena ruler Lakhsman Sena.

 Sultanate period

 Delhi Sultanate

-On a campaign towards Tibet in 1206, Bakhtiyar left Shiran Khalji to govern Bengal as a substitute.
+On a campaign towards Tibet in 1206, Bakhtiyar Khalji left Shiran Khalji to govern Bengal as a substitute.
 Bakhtiyar would die after the failure of this expedition, officially leaving Shiran as the next governor of Lakhnauti who would shortly be succeeded by Ali Mardan Khalji and Iwaz Khalji.
 The latter would declare independence from Delhi which would also lead to his death.